goodcodedev/descr/README.md

 Exploration
 -----------
-There is a folder, "pg", which contains a pg.lang file describing a language, and a "example.pg" file describing a source.
+There is a file called "playground.lang" which is for describing a language, and a "pg-example.pg" file describing a source.
-Running ```cargo run pg``` in the root will generate language code when pg.lang is changed, and show the result of parsing example.pg otherwise.
+Running ```cargo run pg``` in the root will generate language code when pg.lang is changed, and show the result of parsing pg-example.pg otherwise.

 Standard tokens
 ---------------